-Before you venture to photograph the cars, either vintage or classic it will be a good idea to know the basics of car body structure.
+Before you venture out to photograph cars, either vintage or classic, it’s a good idea to know the basics of car body structure.

-From the exteriors, a typical car can be identified by its unique features like body contours, bonnet / hood, bumper, grill, boot / trunk, unique logo or insignia etc.
+From the exterior, a typical car can be identified by its unique features, like body contour, bonnet / hood, bumper, grill, boot / trunk, unique logo or insignia, etc.

-All modern cars are categorized by its basic type like sedan, hatchback, coupes, station wagon, convertible, luxury and sports cars.
-For the vintage and classic cars, these may not be the case!
-You will be surprised to know that there are many vintage cars that have engines in their back (boot) and trunk in the front (bonnet).
+All modern cars are categorized by their basic types, like sedan, hatchback, coupe, station wagon, convertible, luxury, and sports cars.
+For vintage and classic cars, this may not be the case!
+You might be surprised to know that there are many vintage cars that have engines in their back (boot) and trunk in the front (bonnet).

-One of the challenges in photographing the vintage and classic cars is to locate them!
+One of the challenges in photographing vintage and classic cars is locating them!
 The best opportunity arises when there is a rally or exhibition organized in your locality or city.
-Remember always, that there will other photographers to photograph the beauties.
-Always, be courteous to the other photographers, who have as much right to click as you do.
+Remember always, that there will other photographers there to photograph the beauties.
+Always be courteous to the other photographers; they have as much right to click as you do.

-Although, any digital camera will suffice, for best results take your Digital SLR camera.
-The selection of lens depends on various factors like location, lighting etc. The best would be get the opportunity to shoot in golden hours, ie. couple of hours after sunrise and couple of hours before sunset in outdoor location.
-On some occasions, when there is a rally being organized of the vintage and classic cars, the cars assemble at the start point in an open space where they are parked prior to the flag off.
-Generally, there is no race but only a rally from a location to another.
-It is indeed a feat to get these ancient cars up and running with mounting costs to maintain them on regular basis.
+On some occasions, when there is a rally being organized for vintage and classic cars, the cars assemble at the start point in an open space where they’re parked prior to the flag off.
+Generally, there is no race but only a rally from one location to another.
+It’s indeed a feat to get these ancient cars up and running with mounting costs to maintain them on regular basis.

-Select a car of your choice and then position yourself at a vantage angle so that you are able to capture the entire length of the car.
-Next shift your position so that the car is facing diagonal and then take couple of photographs.
-There are two angles from which the car can be photographed, first the classic standing position and the second is it to align yourself to the height of the bonnet, which in most of the situations will be about your waist height.
-A Digital SLR camera with tilting LCD will be an advantage.
+Select a car of your choice and then position yourself at an angle that lets you capture the entire length of the car.
+Next, shift your position so that the car is facing diagonally and then take a couple of photographs.
+There are two main angles from which the car can be photographed.
+First, the classic standing position and, second, from the height of the bonnet, which in most of the situations will be about your waist height.
+A DSLR camera with tilting LCD will be an advantage.

-At all times, keep safety in mind.
-There may be other cars which are being driven around the rally place and other people moving about.
+Always keep safety in mind.
+There may be other cars that are being driven around the rally place and other people moving about.

-Once, you have covered the exteriors; focus on the interiors like the dashboard, steering wheel and back seats.
-In most of the vintage cars, the interior upholstery is made up of genuine leather and very finely articulated dashboard of teak wood or redwood with lacquer finishing.
-Always take permission, before taking photographs of the inside as you may require opening the car doors and seating yourself inside.
-Avoid using the in-built flash or dedicated flash, as some of the interiors components will be shinning stainless steel or even gold-plated art work.
+Once you’ve covered the exteriors, focus on the interiors, like the dashboard, steering wheel, and back seats.
+In most vintage cars, the interior upholstery is made up of genuine leather and a very finely articulated dashboard of teak wood or redwood with lacquer finishing.
+Always ask permission before taking photographs of the inside, as you may need to open the car doors or seat yourself inside.
+Avoid using the in-built flash or dedicated flash, as some of the interior components will be shiny stainless steel or even gold-plated art work.